-Patricia Prelock, Ph.D., was named Interim Provost and Senior Vice President of the University of Vermont effective April 15, 2019.
+Patricia Prelock, Ph.D., was named Provost and Senior Vice President of the University of Vermont effective November 18, 2019, after having been appointed Interim Provost the prior April.
 From 2009 to 2019, she served as Dean of the University of Vermont (UVM) College of Nursing and Health Sciences, which is home to her faculty appointment of Professor of Communication Sciences and Disorders.
 She is also a Professor of Pediatrics in the UVM Larner College of Medicine.
 Dr. Prelock served as Chair of the UVM Department of Communication Sciences from 2002 to 2009.
 She earned a B.S. in Speech Pathology and Audiology from Kent State University, an M.A. in Speech Pathology also from Kent State, and a Ph.D. in Speech-Language Pathology from the University of Pittsburgh.
 Prelock is a recognized expert in the nature and treatment of autism spectrum disorders and has been awarded more than $11.3 million dollars in university, state, and federal funding as a PI or Co-PI to develop innovations in interdisciplinary training supporting children and youth with neurodevelopmental disabilities and their families, to facilitate training in speech-language pathology, and to support her intervention work in Autism Spectrum Disorder.
 She has over 188 publications and 535 peer-reviewed and invited presentations/keynotes in the areas of autism and other neurodevelopmental disabilities, collaboration, interprofessional education (IPE), leadership, and language learning disabilities.
 Dr. Prelock has received numerous teaching, research, and service awards including the University of Vermont’s Kroepsch-Maurice Excellence in Teaching Award in 2000, and UVM’s University Scholar designation in 2003.
 She was named an American Speech-Language Hearing Association Fellow in 2000, was President of the American Speech-Language Hearing Association in 2013, and received Honors of the Association in 2016.
 In 2019, she was named Associate Editor for the Journal of Autism and Developmental Disorders.
 Dr. Prelock is a Board-Certified Specialist in Child Language and a Fellow in the National Academies of Practice in speech-language pathology.

 Areas of Expertise and Research